kylewaynebenson/Glyphs-Scripts/README.md

 This creates a shadow as if the letter is a 3d object.
 You should probably not run this on more than 50 characters, as the process takes a little time.
 ### Create Sign Painter Drop Shadow
 This functions like Create Drop Shadow does, only it tries to blob things out a little bit, like it was painted instead of digitally generated.
 Definitely finagle with the settings before you give up on it.
 It requires fine tuning in order to perform.
+### Mirror Components Across Masters
+Mirrors the components of the active layer to all other masters, updating any discrepancies.
 ### Simplify Shape
 This script reduces nodes at a ratio of your choosing.
 Best when used on grungy, messy, thousand+ node vectors.
 ### Randomly Move Points
 Jumbles the points within a certain specified amount.
 Lets you choose to only have OCP get jumbled.
 This is really only useful for making ugly things on purpose.
+### Reset All Components
+Resets the scale of all components in the selected glyph to 100% with options for all masters and automatic alignment.
 ### Delete Largest Path/Keep Largest Path/Delete Smallest Path
 I made these to delete some of the accidental shapes that were left after running Create Cast Shadow or other path manipulating scripts.
 ### Count on Curve Points